 Today, with new technological advancements the industry has undergone a complete transformation.
 Besides helping businesses in improving efficiencies and reducing operational costs, third party service providers help them in gaining a competitive edge by offering business and customer insights.
 This allows clients to gain high-end data analytics, perform better financial planning, and serve their clients in a better way.

 As voice-based BPOs are getting muted, non-voice based processes are gaining popularity.
-This includes Knowledge Process Outsourcing (KPO) services such as human resource outsourcing, IT outsourcing, financial and accounting outsourcing, etc. Moreover, the industry experts project that the non-voice services market will grow further in tandem with the traditional voice-based services.
+This includes Knowledge Process Outsourcing (KPO) services such as human resource outsourcing, IT outsourcing, financial and accounting outsourcing, etc. Moreover, the industry experts project that the non-voice services market will grow further in tandem with traditional voice-based services.

-A study by Business Line revealed that BPO industry in India is currently pegged at $20 billion and contributes to about 1/6th of the total IT sector revenues.
+A study by Business Line revealed that the BPO industry in India is currently pegged at $20 billion and contributes to about 1/6th of the total IT sector revenues.
 The industry is rising in concord with the Philippines outsourcing industry.
-In addition, a research by Nasscom depicted that Business Process Management (BPM) is outlined as the future of BPO sector.
+In addition, research by Nasscom depicted that Business Process Management (BPM) is outlined as the future of the BPO sector.

 Today, a range of services offered by the BPM industry consist of legal process outsourcing (LPO), research & business analytics, supply chain & procurement outsourcing, business engineering, medical process outsourcing (MPO), and knowledge process outsourcing.

-Hence, the future of outsourcing industry lies in providing integrated services to its clients as customers across the globe are striving to select the brands offering value-added services.
-This means, the potential BPO models will cover a 360 degree revamping of existing processes to cover more niche markets by using collaboration tools like Enterprise Software & social media communication platforms to achieve service delivery excellence.
+Hence, the future of the outsourcing industry lies in providing integrated services to its clients as customers across the globe are striving to select the brands offering value-added services.
+This means the potential BPO models will cover a 360 degree revamping of existing processes to cover more niche markets by using collaboration tools like Enterprise Software & social media communication platforms to achieve service delivery excellence.